cityssm/national-bee-day/README.md

 If you change the size of your browser window, refresh the page for more or less bees.

 **[Bee cyber safe!](https://cityssm.github.io/national-bee-day/puns.html)**<br />
-A slideshow of bee-related puns about cybersecurity.
+A slideshow of bee-related puns about cybersecurity, because being safe online is the _bee's knees_.
 Thanks to the [SectorFlow](https://sectorflow.ai/) AI platform for getting us started!

 ## About National Honey Bee Day